metamn/mr-ui/src/basics/Colors/Colors.md

 When more content types are present &mdash; buttons for call to action; multiple visual sections like hero, features, testimonials &mdash; two colors might not be enough.

-## Monochromatic
+## A monochromatic palette

 With two colors we get additionally another good few color combinations.
 First an inverted color scheme, then a lot others in between.

-These combinations could be well enough for a basic landing page.
+These combinations could be well enough for a basic landing page or a simple marketing site.

 Hero is set with inverted colors, the button / call to action on hero with the default colors.
 Later, less important sections can have in between colors, such as gray in the case of black / white primary colors.